hamzaasiddiqui/hamzaasiddiqui/README.md

 - 👦 I am a techie, who always look forwards to learn new things.
 I also love to read and play sports.

 - 🔭 Experienced in web development, machine learning, .computer networking.
-- 🌱 I’m currently MERN stack.
+- 🌱 I’m currently MERN stack and ML.